llpeterson/e2e/rpc.md

-The bottom line is that complex mechanisms like RPC, once packaged as a monolthic bundle of software (as with SunRPC and DCE-RPC), is nowdays being built by assembling an assortment of smaller pieces, each of which does solves a narrow problem. gRPC is both an example of that approach, and a tool that enables further adoption of the approach.
+The bottom line is that complex mechanisms like RPC, once packaged as a monolthic bundle of software (as with SunRPC and DCE-RPC), is nowdays built by assembling an assortment of smaller pieces, each of which solves a narrow problem. gRPC is both an example of that approach, and a tool that enables further adoption of the approach.
 The micro-services architecture mentioned earlier in this subsection applies the "built from small parts" strategy to entire cloud